DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a language teacher – any language is eligible excluding English

 If you are employed to teach more than one subject, the subjects above must make up at least 50% of your time in the classroom.
 The Department for Education will validate this with the school as part of the application process.
-If you are unsure whether you will be eligible, you may want to check this with your school.
+Check with your school if you're not sure whether you are eligible.

 Examples of eligible teaching jobs include: